Snehahv/OS-EX.12-IMPLEMENTATION-OF-FILE-ALLOCATION-METHODS/README.md

 To implement Indexed File allocation Methods in C program.

 ## ALGORITHM:
 1. Define an array to represent disk blocks, as well as variables and functions for managing file allocation within index blocks.
-    2.In the recurse1 function, ask the user for an index block, check if it's already allocated, and prompt for the number of files needed.
+2. In the recurse1 function, ask the user for an index block, check if it's already allocated, and prompt for the number of files needed.
-    3.In the recurse2 function, allow the user to select blocks for file allocation within an index block, check if they are available, and allocate the files if free, printing the allocated files.
+3. In the recurse2 function, allow the user to select blocks for file allocation within an index block, check if they are available, and allocate the files if free, printing the allocated files.
-    4.Handle cases where the selected blocks are already allocated and prompt the user to try again.
+4. Handle cases where the selected blocks are already allocated and prompt the user to try again.
-    5.After allocating files, ask the user if they want to enter more files; if yes, call recurse1 to continue the process, or exit the program if no more files are to be allocated.
+5. After allocating files, ask the user if they want to enter more files; if yes, call recurse1 to continue the process, or exit the program if no more files are to be allocated.

 ## PROGRAM:
 ```